Inverse Contextual Bandits: Learning How Behavior Evolves over Time: Introduction

-\paragraph{Contributions} Our contributions are three fold.
-First, we formalize the ICB problem as inferring an agent's internal belief trajectory and their internal reward function.
-Tackling this objectives requires making certain assumptions about how the agent updates their beliefs.
-Second, we propose two algorithms for solving the ICB problem, each making different assumptions regarding the agent's belief-update process: The first algorithm assumes that the agent is rational and updates their beliefs in a Bayesian manner whereas the second algorithm makes the milder assumption that the beliefs (hence the behavior) vary smoothly in time.
-Third, through both simulated and real-world data for liver transplantations, we illustrate how our method can be used to recover the evolution of organ allocation behavior in the form of beliefs, and validate the accuracy of our algorithms.
+\squeeze{\paragraph{Contributions} Our contributions are three-fold.
+In the sequel, we first formalize the ICB problem, identifying it with the data-driven objective of inferring an agent's internal reward function along with their internal trajectory of beliefs about the environment (Section~\ref{sec:contribution1}).
+Second, we propose two learning algorithms, imposing different specifications regarding the agent's behavioral strategy: The first parameterizes the agent's knowledge in terms of Bayesian updates, whereas the second makes the milder specification that the agent's behavior evolves smoothly over time (Section~\ref{sec:contribution2}).
+Third, through both simulated and real-world data for liver transplantations, we illustrate how ICB can be applied as an investigative device for recovering and explaining the evolution of organ allocation practices over the years, as well as validating the accuracy of our algorithms (Section \ref{sec:contribution3}).}